 hipmap: trouble flushing harp entry: reason

 The SIOCDHARP command failed within an ioctl system call.
-The reason is any of those described by the intro(2) man page.
+The reason is any of those described by the intro(2) man page and "Common Implications of Error Reasons" on page 84.

 hipmap: trouble reading harptable: reason